Taciomarques/akip-generation-web/README.md

 ### Managing dependencies

-For example, to add [Leaflet][] library as a runtime dependency of your application, you would run following command:
+For example, to add [Leaflet][] library as a runtime dependency of your akipApplication, you would run following command:

 ```
 npm install --save --save-exact leaflet